Jackson Hole is something you have to experience for yourself.

 I absolutely love the Teton Lift and shredding Moran Face which is close to where the Natural Selection Tour takes place.

 I also love the AV lift and traversing over to the Saratoga Bowl on that side.
 It’s a long traverse back to the lift on a snowboard, but well worth it on a deep day.

 I don’t get on the Tram as often as I should, mainly because I will work my way over to Sublette and terrain on that side.
 That being said, when I do work up the patience to get on the Tram, the Hobacks are unbeatable.

 Here’s the downside to Jackson Hole

-When it hasn’t snowed in some time, the mountain gets super gnarly.
-That’s just my personal take.
+The mountain gets super gnarly when it hasn’t snowed in some time.
+That’s just my take.
 I feel that icy conditions are manageable at most resorts, but they’re on another level at JHMR.
 But maybe that’s just because I’m a powder snob.